 Central Student Fund

 Student organizations are required to deposit all of their funds with the Central Student Funds Account.
 An organization must have an account in the Central Student Fund to receive a Student Senate appropriation.
-The central treasury is a service provided by the Office of the Dean of Student Affairs for the convenience of student organizations.
+The central treasury is a service provided by the Office of the Vice President for Student Life and Dean of Students for the convenience of student organizations.
 No organization loses control over its own funds when they are deposited in the Central Student Funds Account, which is audited annually.
 The student accountant pays all bills of groups with accounts on vouchers submitted by the organization and provides monthly statements of account to all organizations.
-The student accountant can be reached through the Office of the Dean of Student Affairs.
+The student accountant can be reached through the Office of the Vice President for Student Life and Dean of Students.

 Special Program Needs